 Fewer construction workers have worked on infrastructure than any other type of project.
-Even so, two in five workers have undertaken some work on this category of construction, including painter/decorators finishing airports/railway stations and other infrastructure build.
+Even so, two thirds of workers in Northern Ireland have undertaken some work on this category of construction, including painter/decorators finishing airports/railway stations and other infrastructure build.

-One in five construction workers have only experienced one type of construction project.
+One in four (43%) of construction workers in Northern Ireland have experienced at least two types of construction project.